 Han-Gorski has performed extensively as a soloist in the USA, Canada, Mexico, Austria, Germany, Spain, Italy, Poland, Slovakia, Hungary, England, Ireland, Israel, South Korea and South Africa.

 His first major position was Concertmaster of the Metropolitan Opera National Company followed by Assistant Concertmaster (2nd desk) with the Cleveland Orchestra and Concertmaster with the Syracuse Symphony and the Minnesota Orchestra.

-During his five years with the Minnesota Orchestra, he appeared as a soloist 16 times, both winter and summer, with the last concert performing the Brahms Double Concerto in Orchestra Hall with the cellist Tony Elliot.
+During his six seasons with the Minnesota Orchestra, he appeared over 40 times as a soloist, both winter and summer, with the last concert performing the Brahms Double Concerto in Orchestra Hall with the cellist Tony Elliot.

 Han-Gorski left Minnesota for Europe in 1975 and soon became the concertmaster of the Vienna Radio Symphony Orchestra for the next 25 years as well as the concertmaster of the Vienna Chamber Opera (Wiener Kammeroper).

 With a flexible schedule in Vienna, he also appeared as guest concertmaster with such diverse orchestras as the Vienna Symphony Orchestra, Frankfurt Radio Symphony and with the Stuttgart Chamber Orchestra (Germany), with the Mexico City Philharmonic, with the Orchestra Internazionale d’Italia (Italy).

 He toured extensively as conductor and soloist with his Ensemble Virtuosi di Vienna, especially often in Italy and Spain and released several recordings as a soloist and with his Ensemble.